plugin-kit-ai

 Pick an install path, open the docs, and start from one clean plugin repo.

-This is the fastest supported path from install to a validated repo.
+This is the fastest path to a real plugin install or a validated repo.

 01